phpearth/docs/community/elephpant.md

 ---
 title: "What is elePHPant and why PHP uses elephants in their logotypes?"
 read_time: "1 min"
-updated: "october 19, 2014"
+updated: "october 23, 2014"
 ---

-ElePHPant is PHP mascot.
+ElePHPant is that adorable PHP mascot with elephant in its design.

 ElePHPant logo was originally introduced and created in 1998 for the PHP community by Vincent Pontier - spiritual father of thousands elePHPants around the world.
 In 1998 there were mostly CGI scripts used for dynamic websites.
 A friend François BUFFIÈRE